 15 Cf., e.g. Commission Guidelines on technology transfer agreements, O.J.
-C 101/2 of 27 April 2004, \S 7 according to which intellectual property right laws ("IPR") and competition law pursue the same objective, namely to promote dynamic competition, in the sense that IPRs reward companies who develop new or improved products while competition law puts them under the pressure to do so.
+C 101/2 of 27 April 2004, § 7 according to which intellectual property right laws ("IPR") and competition law pursue the same objective, namely to promote dynamic competition, in the sense that IPRs reward companies who develop new or improved products while competition law puts them under the pressure to do so. impose a heavy fine on Microsoft for having abused its dominant position in the client PC operating systems market by seeking to extend that position to two adjacent markets, i.e. the market for work group server operating systems and the market for media players.16 We will first review the older tying cases and then present the CFI's judgment in a nutshell.